Wilson (1944 film): Filming

-Reception
+Reception and legacy

 Box office

 Wilson was promoted by the NBC Blue Network radio show Hall of Fame Broadcast with a radio adaptation of sections of the script.

 Wilson reportedly lost $2 million for Fox.
 Ticket sales were damaged due to the United States Department of War prohibiting the film's exhibition on Armed Forces bases during World War II under provisions of the Soldier Voting Act against the screening of political material that could influence elections such as the ones about to be held on November 7, 1944.

 The film's unusually high budget (US$5,200,000, equal to about US$90,000,000 today) caused 20th Century-Fox to ask a much higher rental price and an unusually high percentage of each admission, as confirmed by Variety: "Twentieth-Fox's deal on Wilson will call for advanced scales of 76c matinees and $1.10 evenings.
 Terms on Wilson, for which 20th is seeking quick release and dating, will be 60% straight from the first dollar but with a guarantee of 15% profit to the theatre.
 Twentieth-Fox will also demand extended playing time on Wilson."
 Theaters that usually charged 25 cents admission were forced to charge Fox's stipulated $1.10 admission (US$19.95 in 2025) for Wilson, keeping customers away in droves.